riverrun/comeonin/UPGRADE_v5.md

 # Upgrading to version 5

-In versin 5 of Comeonin, in most cases, you will not call Comeonin directly, and so you will be able to remove it from your app.
+In version 5 of Comeonin, in most cases, you will not call Comeonin directly, and so you will be able to remove it from your app.

-Follow the instructions below to upgrade.
+Follow the instructions below to upgrade:

-1. remove `:comeonin` from the `deps` function in your mix.exs file.
+1. Remove `:comeonin` from the `deps` function in your mix.exs file.
-2. update `:argon2_elixir` to version 2.0, `:bcrypt_elixir` to version 2.0,
+2. Update `:argon2_elixir` to version 2.0, `:bcrypt_elixir` to version 2.0,
 or `:pbkdf2_elixir` to version 1.0.
-3. using the conversion tables below, edit the hashing functions.
+3. Using the conversion tables below, edit the hashing functions.

 | Comeonin v4 | Comeonin v5 |
 | :---------- | :---------- |